cblanks/neural-net/README.md

 5. Repeat.

 > Back to Plan 1.
 This process means it doesn't matter how many parameters I have, I will just average each parameter to seed new iterations of the network.
 OK!

+> Am I really training a network or simply finding a network configuration which works?
+Is there a difference?